waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Current Situation
 - **Objective:** Report the theft of a Pokémon to Professor Elm.
-- **Status:** I am currently in Professor Elm's Lab, but I seem to be stuck and unable to leave.
-My current hypothesis is that I need to use the POKEGEAR to call Professor Elm to trigger a story event.
+- **Status:** I am in Professor Elm's Lab.
+An officer has arrived to investigate the theft.

 ## Long-term Goal
 - Become the Pokémon League Champion.

 ## The Rival
 - A red-haired boy named ??? stole a Totodile from Professor Elm's lab.
+I am in the process of giving him a name.
 - I was defeated by him in Cherrygrove City.

 ## Key Items